Pullusb/snippetsLibrary/README.md

 ## Changelog:

   v0.3.0 2019-09-07:
-  - UI cahnge : Now panel have his own 'Snippets' tab
+  - UI change : Now panel have his own 'Snippets' tab
   - Library Clean : All shipped personnal snippets have been corrected to work in 2.8 (mentionned otherwise in the header for a few).
 Filenames are now with spaces and without prefix
   - Changed shipped snippets folder organisation.
   - UX change : The library use now plain filename without prefix.
 For IDE conversion it uses now the containing folder name as trigger.